Mosk ransomware removal instructions

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
 Additional password-stealing trojans and malware infections can be installed together with a ransomware infection.|

 To eliminate Mosk virus our malware researchers recommend scanning your computer with Spyhunter.

-Suspicious and irrelevant emails should not be read, despite any deceptive labels they may have.
-Any attachments (or links) present in this mail must never be opened - as that is the origin of a potential system infection.
-It is advised to only use official and verified download channels, as opposed to various sharing networks and other third party downloaders.
-Software should be activated via legitimate means, using illegal activation tools ("cracks") is ill-advised as they are deemed to be high-risk.
-The same extends to program updating, which should be done with tools/functions provided by genuine developers.
-Third party updaters can be fraudulent and install malware rather than the promised updates.
-It is highly recommended to have a dependable anti-virus/anti-spyware suite installed and kept up-to-date.
-Said software is to be used for regular system scans and removal of detected threats/issues.
+Do not open or read suspicious, irrelevant emails, despite any deceptive 'priority' labels they might have.
+Do not open attachments or links within these emails, since this is the origin of potential system infections.
+Use official and verified download channels, as opposed to various sharing networks and other third party downloaders.
+Software should be activated via legitimate means.
+Note that using illegal activation tools ("cracks") is high-risk.
+The same extends to program updating, which should be performed with tools/functions provided by genuine developers.
+Third party updaters are often bogus and install malware rather than the promised updates.
+You are strongly advised to have a reputable anti-virus/anti-spyware suite installed and kept up-to-date.
+This software can be used for regular system scans and removal of detected threats/issues.
 If your computer is already infected with Mosk, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

-Text presented in Mosk ransomware's text file ("_readme.txt"):
+Text presented in Mosk ransomware text file ("_readme.txt"):